 Because of the importance of this information, SMU only accepts evaluations from the following agencies of proven reliability:

 The above services’ evaluations should include an explanation that the institution is recognized by the ministry of education in the home country and is generally considered to offer at least the equivalent of U.S. higher education credit.
 In addition, it should include an explanation of the credits, the grading system and course levels, as well as a course-by-course evaluation.

 The expertise and reliability of a professional evaluation report is recognized worldwide and is likely to be accepted by other academic institutions, employers and state licensing boards.
 However, the report is not binding to SMU and it will be considered a recommendation for SMU’s independent decision for admission.
 Information and applications from the agencies are available online.

 Three letters of recommendation are required.
 Letters of recommendation should be requested from professors who know the personal and academic qualifications of the applicant.
 When completing an online application applicants will have the opportunity to arrange for letters to be delivered electronically to the recommenders listed.
 Applicants will need a valid email address for each recommender and upon submission, notification will be emailed to them directly with instructions on submitting a web-recommendation form on behalf of the applicant.

-Applicants that have taken, or plan to take either, may request their scores be sent to us:
+Applicants that have taken, or plan to take the GRE or GMAT, should request their scores be sent to us: